Josko/aura-bot/README.md

 ### Windows

-Windows users should use VS2010 as there are the necessary .sln and .vcxproj files.
+Windows users must use VS2013 or any other compiler that provides C++11 support (VS2012 has some C++11 support but it isn't enough).
+Necessary .sln and .vcxproj files are provided.
 Before building, choose the Win32 or x64 platform.
 The binary shall be generated in the `..\aura-bot\aura\Release` folder.
 Run it from `aura-bot` folder.

 ### Linux